-The history of Local 464A commences in 1939 with the establishment of Local 389, which comprised 120 members in the meat markets around Paterson, New Jersey.
+The history of UFCW Local 464A commences in 1939 with the establishment of Local 389, which comprised 120 members working in meat markets around Paterson, New Jersey.
 A one-room office was rented on Bridge Street in Paterson.
-The room was heated by a potbellied stove and telephone service was provided from a pay phone located in the candy shop next door.
+The office was heated by a potbellied stove and telephone service was provided from a pay phone located in the candy shop next door.

-In 1947 the Amalgamated Meat Cutters and Butcher Workmen of North America merged Locals 39, 389, and 261 with the successor emerging as Local 464.
-Irving Kaplan was elected President and John Niccollai Secretary-Treasurer.
-Membership totaled around 1000 butchers and meat cutters and the union offices were moved to 1060 Broad Street, Newark.
-Several months later Local 177 of the Poultry Workers Union comprising 125 members and headed by Irving Levy was merged into Local 464.
+In 1947 the Amalgamated Meat Cutters and Butcher Workmen of North America merged Locals 39, 389 and 261 with a successor that emerged as Local 464.
+Irving Kaplan was elected President and John Niccollai was elected Secretary-Treasurer.
+Membership totaled approximately1000 butchers and meat cutters, necessitating relocation of the union offices to 1060 Broad Street in Newark.
+Several months later Local 177 of the Poultry Workers Union, comprising 125 members and headed by Irving Levy was also merged into Local 464.

-In the late 1940's and early 1950's Local 464 launched organizational drives against the Great Atlantic & Pacific Tea Company and finally, in 1952, was successful in winning recognition on behalf of A&P employees.
+In the late 1940's and early 1950's Local 464 launched organizational drives at the Great Atlantic & Pacific Tea Company and in 1952 was successful in winning recognition on behalf of A&P employees.

-From the early 1950's to the early 1960's membership grew steadily.
-The local attained a membership of almost 12,000 with the 1960's holding the promise of more growth via independent and cooperative supermarkets such as Shop Rite, PathMark, Foodtown, and King's.
+From the early 1950's to the early 1960's union participation grew steadily.
+The local boasted membership of almost 12,000 with the promise of more growth via independent and cooperative supermarkets such as Shop Rite, PathMark, Foodtown, and King's.

-In 1963 the union moved its headquarters to a newly constructed and purchased building on Sanford Street in East Orange, New Jersey.
+In 1963 the union again relocated its headquarters to a newly constructed and purchased building on Sanford Street in East Orange, New Jersey.

-As growth continued in the 1970's the union expanded beyond its facilities in East Orange, which necessitated the move of the union headquarters to Little Falls, New Jersey.
-The new building consisted of 36,000 square feet, providing an 8,000 square foot meeting hall, in-house dental, optical and legal services.
+As growth continued in the 1970's the union outgrew its facilities in East Orange, which necessitated a move to its current headquarters in Little Falls, New Jersey.
+The new building consisted of 36,000 square feet, providing an 8,000 square foot meeting hall as well as in-house dental, optical and legal services.